 One armed man cannot resist a multitude, nor one army conquer countless legions; but not all the armies of all the empires of earth can crush the spirit of one true man.
 And that one man will prevail. -- Terence MacSwiney

 MacSwiney was born in Cork city in 1879, he died on Oct.
 25, 1920.
 He got a degree in philosophy from Royal University in 1907.
 As time went by, MacSwiney became more and more involved with the Republican movement, helping to form the Cork unit of the Irish Volunteers in 1913 and publishing a weekly paper called, Fianna Fáil (soldiers of destiny) in 1914.
-The paper was suppressed by the English after only eleven issues.
+The paper was suppressed by the British after only eleven issues.

 In Jan.
 1916 he was jailed for making a seditious speech; he was jailed again later in that year and again in 1917.
 He was elected to the first Dáil Éireann in 1919 as the representative of Mid-Cork while his friend Tomás MacCurtain was elected Lord Mayor of Cork.
 On March 20, 1920, MacCurtain was murdered in his home by several disguised members of the Royal Irish Constabulary, one of whom was later shot dead by the IRA.
 MacSwiney was then elected Lord Mayor of Cork.
 Through all this time he had continued his work with the Irish Republican Brotherhood and was, in fact, commander of the Cork No. 1 Brigade of the IRA.